bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + MIT launches spin-off: RSA Data Security.

-+ Sets back adoption of public key cryptography.
++ Sets back adoption of public key cryptography by a decade (IMO).

 # The Cycle